UPS air maintenance workers threaten strike ahead of shareholders meeting

 “We’re not willing to back off of this and we will strike over it,” said Tim Boyle, the local president.

-"Talks continue under the control of the National Mediation Board, which has scheduled sessions several months out," said Mike Mangeot, a spokesman for UPS Airlines, in a statement.

-"The union’s talk about a job action is simply posturing and a common union tactic designed to pressure talks.
-Our mechanics are good people who do a good job of keeping our aircraft flying safely and reliably, and UPS continues to negotiate in good faith for an agreement that’s good for them, the company and our stakeholders."

-Union members will also protest at the UPS shareholders’ meeting on Thursday in Wilmington, Delaware, with protests outside the meeting and, for union members who are also shareholders, questions to company officials inside.
+Union members will also protest at the UPS shareholders’ meeting on Thursday in Wilmington, Delaware.
+That will include both protests outside the meeting and, for union members who are also shareholders, questions to company officials inside.

 The local plans additional protests on Tuesday in Atlanta, where the company is headquartered.